Our key advocacy goals include:

 Empower Yourself With These Studies

 The Otis Report on the Creative Economy of the Los Angeles Region reports that 1 out of 7 jobs today are in the creative industries.
-Their updated report for 2021 describes the wide devastation wrought in our industries by the COVID-19 Pandemic.
-Read their latest report here.
+Now you can read the 2023 version of their annual report here.

 In 2006, Arts Orange County and the Orange County Community Foundation released the results of a study they conducted in a publication entitled Orange County Cultural Indicators Report: Measuring Progress Toward a More Creative Community.